 Naha: The Best Base for First-Time Visitors

 Naha is the best overall base if you are visiting Okinawa without a car.
-Staying near Asahibashi Station, Naha Bus Terminal, or Kokusai Dori gives you access to the airport, Yui Rail, local buses, express buses, day-tour meeting points, and Tomari Port for ferries to the Kerama Islands.
+Staying near Asahibashi Station, Naha Bus Terminal, Kokusai Dori, or Tomari Port gives you access to the airport, Yui Rail, local buses, express buses, tour meeting points, and ferries to the Kerama Islands.

 This is the most efficient choice if your itinerary includes Shuri Castle Park, Kokusai Dori, Tsuboya Yachimun Street, Makishi Public Market, the Kerama Islands, and a northern Okinawa day trip.